What is the purpose of the Aggie Park development?

 What is the timeline for this project?

 Site preparation began in February 2020 and site development began in March 2020.
 Construction begins in earnest in July 2021.
 Park development is targeted for completion in the summer of 2022.
-The new building construction is targeted for completion in the spring 2023.
+The new building construction is planned for the future.

 How will this project impact tailgating?